celestiaorg/docs/docs/nodes/qgb-intro.md

 In order to utilize the QGB orchestrator-relayer, users need to set up the appropriate environment and tools.
 This involves installing Go 1.20.2, cloning the repository, and installing the QGB CLI.
-Once set up, users can run the orchestrator if they are a Celestia-app validator or deploy a new QGB contract and run a relayer to post commitments on an EVM chain.
+Once set up, users can run the orchestrator if they are a `celestia-app` validator.
+However, if they're a Celestium and want to target a new EVM chain, they can deploy a new QGB contract and run a relayer to post commitments on that chain.